BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ## Postface

 If you intend to use BCeID you must contact the team that oversee BCeID prior to a production launch.
-This is required so that your project can get added to the BCeID catalogue and to understand what BCeID authentication options are available to you and what ones are deprecated.
+This is required so that your project can get added to the BCeID catalogue and to understand what BCeID authentication options are available and what ones are deprecated.

 ---